No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 2000

 Famous For: Offering over 200 full-length Simpsons episodes, this page was the alternative to file-sharers like KaZaA and Scour for web savvy Simpsons fans.
-FOX Legal understandably didn't care for this page too much and it was dead come 2001.
+20th Century Fox understandably didn't care for this page too much and it was dead come 2001.
+It took 13 years for a suitable replacement (Simpsons World) to launch.

 The Homer Archive